-Surface fluxes communicate mass and energy between the ocean and atmosphere and are thus key processes in Earth's climate system.
-The ocean is a major reservoir of heat and carbon in the Earth system, and it is becoming increasingly clear that exchanges with the atmosphere occurring on the oceanic mesoscale are significant in shaping Earth's climate.
-Recent assessments on projected trends in surface air temperature (SAT) and SST have indicated a need to better understand surface heat fluxes in part to reconcile conflicting lines of evidence on the projected trends in SAT and SST (Box TS.1, IPCC 2021).
-The turbulent heat fluxes are composed of sensible and latent heat fluxes, while the surface wind stress represents the turbulent momentum flux between the atmosphere and ocean.
+Surface fluxes communicate mass and energy between the ocean and atmosphere and are thus vital processes in Earth's climate system.
+The ocean is a major reservoir of heat and carbon in the Earth system, and it is increasingly clear that exchanges with the atmosphere occurring on the oceanic mesoscale are significant in shaping Earth's climate.
+Recent assessments on projected trends in surface air temperature (SAT) and SST have indicated a need to better understand surface heat fluxes to reconcile conflicting lines of evidence on the projected trends in SAT and SST (e.g., Box TS.1, IPCC 2021).
+The surface turbulent heat fluxes are composed of sensible and latent heat fluxes, while the surface wind stress represents the turbulent momentum flux between the atmosphere and ocean mediated by surface waves.
 This section discusses air-sea heat, momentum, and gas flux responses to spatially heterogeneous fields of SST, surface currents, and sea state.
-We also discuss the local MABL response to ocean-induced mesoscale forcing given its strong relationship with the surface fluxes.

-Surface flux response to spatially heterogeneous SST and currents generates responses initially confined to the atmospheric and oceanic boundary layers, but feedbacks transfer the responses of this coupling to the free atmosphere above (Section 3) and the ocean thermocline below (Section 4).
-Figure 1 shows the strong correlation between monthly mesoscale surface fluxes and ocean mesoscale variability from the ERA5 reanalysis (Hersbach et al. 2020).
-When the local point-by-point correlation correlations between the fluxes are strongly negative (with the sign convention that the heat flux is positive downward), the SST variability can be viewed as the ocean forcing the atmosphere.
-Similarly, when the correlation between turbulent heat flux and SST tendency is negative, the atmosphere is viewed as driving ocean variability.
-Over mesoscale, the wind stress and upward heat fluxes are enhanced over warm spatial SST anomalies (SSTA) and reduced over cool SSTA.
-The correlations are much stronger for sensible and latent heat flux responses, while the surface stress response on this spatial scale is much more apparent in oceanic frontal boundary regions.
+We also discuss the local MABL response to ocean-induced mesoscale forcing, given its strong relationship with the surface fluxes.
+These processes are illustrated in Figure 1d.
+Spatially heterogeneous SST and surface currents generate localized anomalies in the surface heat and momentum fluxes.
+The atmospheric and oceanic responses to these flux anomalies are initially confined to the MABL and ocean mixed layer, but the responses to this coupling may spread to the free atmosphere above (Section 3) or the ocean thermocline below (Section 4).
+The atmospheric boundary layer and the oceanic mixed layer directly mediate responses of the largescale oceanic and atmospheric circulation to the mesoscale and frontal-scale air-sea coupling.
+Figure 2 shows the strong correlation between monthly mesoscale surface fluxes and ocean mesoscale variability from the ERA5 reanalysis (Hersbach et al. 2020).
+Here, the turbulent heat flux is defined as positive downward (ocean warming).
+When the local point-by-point correlation between the turbulent fluxes and SST is strongly negative, the SST variability can be viewed as the ocean forcing the atmosphere (e.g., the warm ocean heats the atmosphere).
+Similarly, when the correlation between turbulent heat flux and SST tendency is positive, the atmosphere is considered to drive ocean variability.
+Over mesoscale, the wind stress and upward heat fluxes are enhanced over warm SST anomalies (SSTA) and reduced over cool SSTA.
+The correlations are much stronger for sensible and latent heat flux responses, while the surface stress response on this spatial scale is much more apparent in oceanic frontal boundary regions where mesoscale SST variability is most pronounced.
+However, it should be noted that the amplitude of correlation represents empirical estimates of the strength of covariability since the atmospheric response to an ocean anomaly modifies the turbulent fluxes and would obscure this simple rule (e.g., Sutton and Mathieu, 2002).
+The effect of the surface flux on the ocean is discussed in Section 4.